board of directors

 Ted Valentine was a founding member of the Calgary Catholic Education Foundation.
 Ted is a native born Calgarian and graduate of St. Mary’s Boys’ High School and the University of British Columbia.
 Ted has also worked as a volunteer for the Rotary Club, Meals on Wheels and the Calgary Seniors Resource Society.
 He is also an active member of St. James Parish and a strong supporter of Catholic education.
 He has worked closely with St. Mary’s University.

-Janet joined the CCEF as its Executive Director in September 2018, bringing over eight years of not-for-profit leadership experience in Calgary serving the local community in small to medium-sized non-profits.
-Her prior business experience was in marketing for national and international companies.
+Janet joined the CCEF as its Executive Director in September 2018.
+She brings over a decade of experience and knowledge in executive leadership in charities and non-profits.
+She has served the local Calgary community in small to medium-sized non-profits.
+Her decades prior business experience was in marketing for national and international companies.

 She is fluently bilingual being born and raised in Quebec, where she met her husband, Paul.
-They have been married for over 25 years and have two children who graduated from Bishop Carroll and St Francis and are now pursuing post-secondary studies.
-Janet has volunteered extensively throughout the Calgary Catholic School District and various sporting communities.
+They have been married for 30 years and have two children who graduated from Bishop Carroll and St Francis and are now pursuing post-secondary studies locally and internationally.
+Janet is passionate about publicly funded Catholic education and her enthusiasm for celebrating it is contagious.
 She has always believed in the quality of Catholic Education centered on Christ and the inclusive nature that is Calgary Catholic School District that helps give each child the opportunity to grow and learn in our faith.
 She believes building strong community bonds through conversation are key to the CCEF’s success.
-An active member of her home parish at St Peter’s led Janet to be nominated to the Catholic Women’s Leadership Foundation Transformative Leadership for 2019/2020.
+She currently serves as the CWL president at St Peter’s Parish and is a lifelong learner having recently graduated from St Paul’s University Transformational Leadership for the Catholic Women’s Leadership Foundation.
+She is and is currently seeking her certification as a Certified Fundraising Executive.